 Level 1: Teacher Managed Behavior: behavior that disrupts the classroom learning environment and is managed at the classroom level by the teacher through a classroom management plan/procedure.
-Classroom teachers may utilize support staff (Dean, SE SAM, SSFL), teacher mentor, colleague and/or administration for consultation if guidance is needed on responding to a Level 1 offense.
+Classroom teachers may consult support staff (Dean, Counselor, SSFL), teacher mentor, colleague and/or administration if guidance is needed on responding to a Level 1 offense.
 Parent/Guardian contact is required for Level 1.